AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 1. Tap ![Visualizations](assets/visualization-icon.svg) and drop a chart type to the Freeform section.
 Similarly, you can add multiple chart types to the Freeform section.

 1. Tap Ctrl + S keys and specify a name to save the project.

+## Limitations {#limitations}

+* Adobe Analytics can track form metrics only for authenticated users.